 Here are 10 housekeeping items to do before starting your freelance business:

-.
+1) Create an inspiring work area.
 Set up your desk, your book shelves, your cup of pens.
 Put images on your walls, pictures on your desk.
 Whatever makes you feel most comfortable and inspired.

 2) Get a website.
 I am a full-time freelance writer who still has not finished a website, and I'm doing alright, but I have made several connections who wanted to know what my website was and I couldn't direct them to anything.
 Try to do this as one of the first things you do.